AUTOLYSE

 Arguably, it is not essential for any bread to be autolysed for a desirable outcome.
 Despite this, autolyse can be greatly beneficial, especially to those who are struggling with proper strengthening on their loaves.

 Autolyse is best used for artisanal breads.
 While the word “artisanal” can be vague and have a variety of interpretations, here it is meant as any bread made by hand, generally consisting of a hydration of at least 70%.
 These breads typically consist of only four ingredients: flour, water, sourdough starter, and salt, though they may also sometimes include oil, a small amount of sweetener, or other flavoring ingredients.
 Artisanal breads do not include dough enhancers and are not made in factories, rather by small bakeries or home bakers.
-Many artisanal breads require folding as a primary method of strengthening, and can do so due to having a higher hydration (wetter dough).
+Many artisanal breads require folding as a primary method of strengthening, and can do so due to having a higher hydration (wetter dough) and minimal enrichments.
 Additionally, many artisanal breads are baked in a hot oven with sufficient steam during the first portion of baking to help with rise and expansion before heat sets the bake.
 Examples of artisanal breads include: country bread, baguettes, and focaccia.
 (NOTE: The recipes linked here do NOT include autolyse, as this is not a technique I generally include in my published recipes.)

 It is not a good idea to use autolyse for breads that are lower in hydration (less than 70%).
 When flour and water are allowed to sit and become extensible, additional ingredients become more difficult to incorporate.
 With a wetter dough, this incorporation is moderately difficult, but still manageable.
 Conversely, with a stiffer dough, this incorporation is unnecessarily difficult and nearly impossible to do by hand.
 For low hydration doughs, stick with mixing the ingredients all at once.